 Choose the Right Video Game for your Children

-We know that video games are quite popular today not only for children, but for adults as well.
+These days, video games are very popular, not only for children, but for adults as well.
 As parents, we want to do our best to educate ourselves about the games before we buy them, because not all video games are suitable for young children.
-Did you know research has stated that what movies, television shows, and video games our children watch can influence them either in a positive or negative way?
+Did you know research has concluded that what movies, television shows, and video games our children watch and or play can influence them either in a positive or negative way?
 Yes, it can affect all our emotions and our thinking, good or bad.
 So as parents, we want to do our best to pick games that are appropriate for our kids.
-You may ask yourself: What kind of shows does your child enjoy watching?
-Does he like animals?
+You may ask yourself, What kind of shows do your child enjoy watching?
+Animals?
 Sports?
 You might be able to choose a video game pertaining to his or her interests.
 Is your child afraid if other members of the family are watching horror movies, or violence?
-Then common sense tells us that we would not want to choose a game that your child would be afraid of, or that could have a negative effect on them.
+Then common sense tells us not to choose a game that your child would be afraid of, or one that may have a negative effect on them.

-To determine if a video game is appropriate for your child to view, here are some tips that can be helpful:
+To help you decide if a video game is appropriate for your child to play, here are some tips that can be helpful:

 Undoubtedly, there will be times children will want to play games that their friends are playing, that as a parent you will find inappropriate.
 Don't be afraid to say "NO".
 There are plenty of fun games for your child to play.

 Determine Content of Video Games Appropriate For Children Through The Following Guides

 - Choose games that include characters with different backgrounds and cultures.

 - Stay away from media portraying characters in gender- or race-stereotyped roles.
 Kids, starting at 4 years of age, are forming ideas of what it means to be a boy or a girl.

 - For 0-4, violence is getting harder to ignore, especially if they are watching cartoons.

 - Avoid games where the characters use violence to resolve conflict.
 If it comes up, talk to them about the fact that there are other means the character could use to solve the problem.